-2012 was an excellent year for LocalTapiola Life's investment operations.
-Despite the challenging economic environment, return on investment was 9.2 per cent.
-In 2012, return on investment was clearly higher than in 2011, led by equity investments (17.6%) and fixed income investments (8.7%).
-Thanks to very successful final exits, unlisted equity investments yielded a return of 38.3 per cent.
+LocalTapiola General's investment operations had an excellent year in 2012.
+Despite the challenging economic environment, return on investment was 8.0 per cent.
+In 2012, return on investment was clearly higher than in 2011, led by equity investments (14.1%) and fixed income investments (7.8%).
+Thanks to very successful final exits, unlisted equity investments yielded a return of 33.3 per cent.